 Don’t pack all your styling tools into your suitcase and never pack a full-size hair brush.
 Call your accommodation in advance to see if they offer a blow dryer.
 If not, look for a foldable travel hair dryer.
 Don’t forget about a mini brush and mini comb.

 Unfortunately, mini flat irons aren’t as effective as travel blow dryers, especially if you have extremely curly hair.
 If needed, pack a slim 1-inch or smaller iron.
 Also, some flat irons can double up as curling irons like the one shown above.
 Give it a try!
+Read our tips on how to style curly hair while traveling!

 It’s important to note that hair styling products may not work in other countries.
 Look for items with dual voltage to be sure.
 Keep reading for more information about voltage and adapters.